dustinpfister/hexo_sitesource/source/_drafts/discovery-getting-started.md

 Is what I am envisioning something that has been developed by someone else?
 If so maybe I should not waste my time discovering it.
 Whenever I get an idea for a project the first thing that I do is start to do a little Google work to try and find out if someone else has unearthed a project that is what I had in mind.
 In the past I was very bad with this, but in recent months I have started to make a better effort of checking out what is out there to begin with.
 I thought about taking the time to make my own static site generator, but I found [hexo](https://hexo.io/), and that seems to work just fine for such a task.

+## Discovering the vision by way of coding.

+If I feel as thought the idea in mind is worthy of an investment of time, I get to work on drafting something together.
+Often it may be a simple idea, the kind of project that can be slapped together in about an hour or less, if all I care about is a simple proof of concept.
+As such I often have a working prototype together very quickly, from there I may invest more time to improve it, or just leave it as is and call it yet another exercise.

+## Conclusion

 <!--

 ## Michelangelo